getsentry/rfcs/text/0126-batch-span-ingestion.md

 Scenario: Span with more children than buffer size
     Given one span A is in the SpanBuffer
     When the SDK starts a span B
-    And starts 50 child spans
+    And starts 50 child spans for span B
     When the SDK finishes the span B and all it's children Then the SDK directly puts all spans of span B into one envelope And sends the envelope to Sentry.